- Academic Promotions (Higher Education) Policy

 - On receipt of this advice the intending appellant may then decide to cease any proceedings for appeal or to progress an appeal.
 If the intending appellant decides to continue with proceedings then a formal written appeal must be lodged with the Director, Human Resources within ten working days of receiving the minuted documentation.

-- On receipt of a formal written appeal, the Director, Human Resources, will advise, in writing, the chair of the Faculty promotion committee that an appeal has been lodged.
+- On receipt of a formal written appeal, the Director, Human Resources, will advise, in writing, the chair of the School promotion committee that an appeal has been lodged.

 - The appeal will be dealt with in a timely manner.